All Episodes

 Now it's open season.

-At any rate, let's go to the audio sound bites.
+At any rate, let's go to the audio soundbites.

 I'll show you what I'm talking about.

-Last night, CBS evening news, the anchorette Katie Kurick spoke with uh the commentator and analyst Bob Schaefer, who I think also is um 71, who he might die on the air.
+Last night, CBS Evening News, the anchorette Katie Couric spoke with the commentator and analyst Bob Schieffer, who I think also is 71.

-Uh, you think it'll trip him up?
+You think it'll trip him up?

 Katie, there were some people in the McCain campaign who actually winced when he was endorsed for the Republican nomination by the New York Times.

-They thought that would set off the Republican right, and boy, did it ever.
+They thought that would set off the Republican right.

 It looked like he would never find a way to get those people to warm to him.